 Top 5 credit card myths (and what to believe instead)

-By ATB Financial 17 November 2018 4 min read
+By ATB Financial 17 July 2024 4 min read

-MYTH #1: Don’t get a credit card, just use debit
+MYTH #1: Don’t get a credit card.
+Just use debit.

 A little expert advice:

-• Additional travel and purchase benefits (like rental car insurance)
+- There are additional, built in travel and purchase benefits (like rental car insurance)

-• Credit cards are widely accepted, especially for online purchases or traveling abroad
+- Credit cards are widely accepted, especially for online purchases or traveling abroad

-MYTH #2: Carry a balance on your card; it helps increase your credit score
+MYTH #2: Carry a balance on your card.
+It helps increase your credit score

 A little expert advice:

-MYTH #3: Only have one credit card
+MYTH #3: Stick to one credit card

 A little expert advice: